-Roll-to-roll digital printers are ideal for commercial printers, in-plants, sign shops and franchises that want to capture higher volumes of indoor and outdoor signage applications, such as posters, retail graphics, banners, transit, and much more.
+Roll-to-roll digital printers are ideal for commercial printers, in-plants, sign shops and franchises that want to capture higher volumes of indoor and outdoor signage applications.
+These would include posters, retail graphics, banners and transit signs.

 Flatbed digital printers are printers characterized by a flat surface upon which a material is placed to be printed on.
-Flatbed printers are capable of printing on a wide variety of materials such as cloth, plastic, PVC, acrylic, glass, ceramic, metal, and wood.
+Flatbed printers can print on a wide variety of materials such as cloth, plastic, PVC, acrylic, glass, ceramic, metal, and wood.

 Impro graphics offers finishing services for every one of your graphic needs.
 Finishing refers to value-added operations that are performed after the ink has been applied to the substrate.

 Laminating is designed to be used in a variety of applications.
 A quality laminate protects the ink or toner from environmental conditions such as water and dirt.
 Some products offer additional UV protection to increase print durability and lifespan.
 Laminates can also be used to change the appearance or finish of the graphic.
-Changing a print from a matte to a gloss finish or adding texture are good application examples.
+For instance, laminates might change a print from a matte to a gloss finish or might add texture.

 Flatbed Cutting Tables use a large, flat work surface and an X-Y cutting head to cut, crease, emboss, waste stripping, and blank separation of materials such as paper, vinyl, cardboard, textiles, glass, and other materials.
 The cutting table is used for sample making, signage, packaging or displays production.
 It’s perfect for short run production, has a very short set-up time and you don’t need to wait for a die.